b-eubanks/SingleStone_Python_Exercise/README.md

 Import JSON
 ```

 Step 4.
-In the function labeled 'files', replace the included file path for each data file with your own local paths.
+In the function labeled 'files' in the __main__.py file, replace the included file path for each data file with your own local paths.

 ```
 parquet_file = r'your\file\path\here'